 - Attentive care: We typically have one nurse for every one to three patients.
 We also have one board-certified neonatologist (a specialist in newborn care) for every 15 to 18 patients.

-- Fetal therapy: We work with Doernbecher’s Fetal Therapy Program to diagnose and treat babies in the womb.
+- Fetal therapy: We work with Doernbecher’s Fetal Care Program to diagnose and treat babies in the womb.
 It’s the most comprehensive fetal program between Seattle and San Francisco.

 - Any specialist needed: In addition to doctors, nurses and physician assistants, your child’s care team may include: